weston-ai/weston-ai/README.md

 ## I use recurrent neural networks (RNNs) and statistics to predict temporal outcomes in a variety of use-cases (public health, ecology, and business).
-I am interested in network optimization, transfer learning, and data science.
+I am interested in network optimization, transfer learning, and model inference.
 You can also find me at: www.linkedin.com/in/william-chris-weston

 <!--
 **weston-ai/weston-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.